-New Senior Unsecured Revolving Credit Facility
+Senior Unsecured Revolving Credit Facility

-On October 13, 2022, the Company entered into a Senior Unsecured Revolving Credit Facility (the "New Unsecured Facility").
-The New Unsecured Facility replaces the Secured Revolving Credit Facility, and the Company expects to use the proceeds from the New Unsecured Facility for general corporate purposes.

-The New Unsecured Facility provides for a revolving credit facility with borrowing capacity up to \$265.0 million.
-The Company also will have the right from time to time to request to increase the size of the commitments under the New Unsecured Facility by up to \$135.0 million for a maximum of \$400.0 million.
-The New Unsecured Facility terminates on October 13, 2026 (the "Termination Date"), and the Company may borrow, repay and reborrow amounts under the New Unsecured Facility until the Termination Date.
+On October 13, 2022, the Company entered into a Senior Unsecured Revolving Credit Facility (Unsecured Facility), which replaced the Secured Facility.
+The Unsecured Facility provides for a revolving credit facility with borrowing capacity of \$265.0 million, which includes a letter of credit facility of up to \$100.0 million.
+The Company also will have the right from time to time to request to increase the size of the commitments under the Unsecured Facility by up to \$135.0 million for a maximum of \$400.0 million.
+The Unsecured Facility terminates on October 13, 2026 (Termination Date), and the Company may borrow, repay, and reborrow amounts under the Unsecured Facility until the Termination Date.

-Obligations of the Company under the New Unsecured Facility are jointly and severally guaranteed by certain of the Company's existing and future direct and indirect subsidiaries, excluding, among others, certain specified unrestricted subsidiaries.
+Obligations of the Company under the Unsecured Facility are jointly and severally guaranteed by certain of the Company's existing and future direct and indirect subsidiaries, excluding, among others, certain specified unrestricted subsidiaries.